ZinaidaK/World-University-Rankings-Data-Analysis/README.md

 What metrics I am planning to analyze.

-1. Identify top 5 universities (private and public) by region from 2017 to 2022
+1. Identify the average number of international students in both public and private schools
-2. Which counties and cities are preffered by international students
+2. Find out the countries and cities preffered by international students
-3. What is the percentage of international students of the top of ranking universities
+3. What is the percentage of international students in different regions
-4. Idetntify ratio of private and public universities by region
+4. Discover the region with the highest private university score
-5. Identify if the location of a university play a role in its ranking
+5. Detect patterns beetween average number of students and faculty count throughout the 6 year period